Liltyki/Cyber-Portfolio/WritupsCTF/Boogeyman1_THM.md

 An HTTP beaconing loop against **`cdn.bpakcaging.xyz:8080`**, fetching commands, executing them via `iex`, and POSTing the results back.

-So we know that the attacker want to exfiltrade data from the copagny to the C2 servers.
-My feeling now is so investigate the network log .
+So we know that the attacker wanted to exfiltrade data from the copagny to the C2 servers.
+My feeling now is to investigate the network log .

 <img width="700" alt="Capture d&#39;écran 2026-07-02 151847" src="https://github.com/user-attachments/assets/daeccf19-1820-479f-965c-be4203d5cc80" />